mecha-cms/mecha/README.md

 -------------

 ### 2.2.2

+This update focuses on stabilizing the `URL` class.
+In this version, you can use the class to parse all types of URLs, not only internal URLs but also external URLs.
+Mecha has its own specifications regarding URLs, and is a bit different from the native PHP `parse_url` function.
+One of them is the presence of `d` and `i` properties.
+You can learn more about this on the [URL reference page](https://mecha-cms.com/reference/class/u-r-l).

  - Fixed `$lot` parameter applied to `Route::fire()` does not give any effect.
  - Added optional `$d` and `$i` parameter to the `URL` class constructor.